siderolabs/omni-docs/content/docs/reference/cli.md

 * [omnictl cluster](#omnictl-cluster)	 - Cluster-related subcommands.
 * [omnictl cluster template delete](#omnictl-cluster-template-delete)	 - Delete all cluster template resources from Omni.
 * [omnictl cluster template diff](#omnictl-cluster-template-diff)	 - Show diff in resources if the template is synced.
+* [omnictl cluster template export](#omnictl-cluster-template-export)	 - Export a cluster template from an existing cluster on Omni.
 * [omnictl cluster template render](#omnictl-cluster-template-render)	 - Render a cluster template to a set of resources.
 * [omnictl cluster template status](#omnictl-cluster-template-status)	 - Show template cluster status, wait for the cluster to be ready.
 * [omnictl cluster template sync](#omnictl-cluster-template-sync)	 - Apply template to the Omni.